MCT-master/mct-master.github.io/_posts/2022-05-30-alena-exploration-of-emotional-response-to-vibrotactile-music.md

 ### Main Experiment

 The goal of the main experiment was to determine the emotional responses that individuals have to vibro-tactile music.
-Eight excerpts were rendered to tactile illusions from [Vieillard et al., 2008](https://www.researchgate.net/publication/247496910_Happy_sad_scary_and_peaceful_musical_excerpts_for_research_on_emotions) (2 happy, 2 sad, 2 scary and 2 peaceful), and were presented in a random order.
+Eight excerpts were rendered to tactile illusions from [Vieillard and collegues (2008)](https://www.researchgate.net/publication/247496910_Happy_sad_scary_and_peaceful_musical_excerpts_for_research_on_emotions) (2 happy, 2 sad, 2 scary and 2 peaceful), and were presented in a random order.
 Following each excerpt, participants answered questions about the emotions they recognized in theexcerpt and the emotions they felt.
 This was all structured as a questionnaire, and at the end they answered 14 questions as part of the Interpersonal Reactivity Index - used to measure their empathy level (specifically, their fantasy and empathic concern).
 After completing the questionnaire, they were asked if they experienced any sort of associations during the vibro-tactile music.

 In total, 55 individuals participanted.
 Only 5 suffered from different levels of hearing loss - and 52% of all were musicians.